Make some colourful weather stones in a simple felt drawstring bag to help kids learn about weather.

 Weather stones are a DIY toy designed for creative play, but they could also be useful in helping younger kids learn and understand about our changing weather.
-My own girls are bigger now and they like to use their rocks in ways I’d not thought of myself, for example they make up a story incorporating some of their favourite toys where some special magic stones get stolen by one of the characters and need to be rescued back again.
-So they also work as story stones, and story stones are great for elementary school aged kids as well as preschoolers.
+My own girls are bigger now and they like to use their rocks in ways I’d not thought of myself.
+For example, they make up a story incorporating some of their favourite toys where some special magic stones get stolen by one of the characters and need to be rescued back again.
+So they also work as story stones, and story stones are great for school aged kids as well as preschoolers.

 It’s a simple craft, the most complicated thing about it is sewing the felt drawstring bag.
 Note that this is my first ever sewing craft on the blog (in fact it’s my first sewing craft since year seven in high school where I made a very dodgy-looking pair of shorts) so you’ll have to be a little forgiving of my messy beginner stitches.